Guandan: Leveling Up

+Subsequent Hands

+When starting a new hand, the Dweller from the previous hand has the lead in the new hand.
+Note that the Dweller can be on either team.
+Whichever team has the Banker from the previous hand sets the level of the new hand for determining the Level Cards.

+In a Double-Dweller case, the Dweller who paid the highest tribute (below) takes the lead.

 Tribute

-From the second play onwards, before play commences, the Dweller from the previous play will pay tribute to the Banker by offering the highest-ranked card in their hand (excluding hearts of the level card).
+From the second hand onward, before play commences, the Dweller from the previous play will pay tribute to the Banker by offering the highest-ranked card in their hand (excluding hearts of the level card).
 The Banker will select any card from their hand with a rank not exceeding 10 to return to the Dweller.
 The Dweller will then open the play.

-If a Double-Dweller occur in the previous round, both Dwellers will pay tribute the previous winning team.
+If a Double-Dweller occurs in the previous hand, both Dwellers will pay tribute the previous winning team.
 The Banker selects the tribute payer with the higher-ranked card, while the Follower selects the lower-ranked card, with corresponding returns.

 If the tribute cards are of equal rank, tribute shall be paid clockwise, with corresponding returns.

 When returning tribute, cards must be placed face down, but both tribute-givers will reveal their tribute cards.
 After the tribute return, the player who paid higher tribute would open the play.

 If any Dweller holds both red jokers, the Dweller(s) do not have to pay tribute.
 In that case, the Banker would open the play.

 Winning Conditions

-In the whole game, a team can win the game if it wins at the A level and the team cannot have the Dweller.
+A team that wins a hand after they've reached the Ace level wins the game.
+However, a team cannot win on a hand where one of the partners is the Dweller from the previous hand.